 50. Swap babysitting with neighbors.

-We live in a neighborhood with an army of young children out and about.
-Because of that, there are a lot of parents out there who are quite willing to swap babysitting nights with us, saving you the money of hiring one for an evening out.
+We live in a neighborhood with dozens of families with young children.
+Because of that, there are a lot of parents out there willing to swap babysitting nights with us, saving us the money of hiring one for an evening out.
 A few families even take this to incredible extremes.

-Many people dread eating leftovers – they’re just inferior rehashes of regular meals, not exactly enjoyable to the discerning palate.
-However, there’s nothing cheaper than eating leftovers and with a few great techniques for making leftovers tasty, you can often end up with something surprising and quite delicious on the other end.
+Many people feel as if leftovers are just inferior rehashes of regular meals.
+However, there’s nothing cheaper than eating leftovers, and with a few techniques for making leftovers tasty, you can often end up with something surprising and quite delicious on the other end.

 52. Go through your clothes – all of them.

 If you have a regular urge to buy clothes, go through everything that you have and see what you might find.
-Take the clothes at the back of the closet and bring them to the front and suddenly your wardrobe will feel completely different.
+Take the clothes from the back of the closet and bring them to the front, and suddenly your wardrobe will feel completely different.
 Take the clothes buried in your dresser and pull them to the top.
 You’ll feel like a brand new person who doesn’t need to spend money on clothes right now.